 In the article “Where to change money (Euro and Dollar) in Buenos Aires” I gave you some extra do and don’ts to change your money in Buenos Aires.
-If you want to exchange in Calle Florida, be sure to read continue reading.
+If you want to exchange in Calle Florida, be sure to continue reading.

 Read also: How get from Ezeiza (EZE) airport to Buenos Aires city